Last updated on July 8th, 2019 at 09:52 am

-Then I read the articles written by the other bloggers here — their gut-wrenching, beautiful stories about their dreams and I feel this angst and pull to my heart.
-They deserve to be known for what they do.
+Then I read the articles written by the other dreamers on 8WomenDream–their gut-wrenching, beautiful stories about their big dreams and I feel a pull to my heart.
+The writers deserve to be known for what they do.
 They too deserve to make an excellent living at their dreams.
-I mean, this is the reason why we are pursuing our passions, isn’t it?
-Don’t we want to make the kind of money that allows us to “play at” our passions full-time– full-throttle?
-These thoughts consume me as I fret over how I am going to make it all work and then I think about parts of running a business that I don’t like.
-AT.
-ALL.
+I mean, this is the reason why we are pursuing our passions.
+Don’t we want to make the kind of money that allows us to “play at” our passions full-time–full-throttle?
+These thoughts consume me as I fret over how I am going to make it all work, and then I think about parts of running a business that I don’t like.

-On the flip-side of this I’ve also seen women attempt to run a successful businesses by lighting candles and dancing naked around their computer when the moon is full.
-I know this is no way to run a business.
+On the flip-side, I’ve also seen women attempt to run a successful business by lighting candles and dancing naked around their computer when the moon is full.
+I know that’s no way to run a business.
 It’s not even a great way to improve your sex life.
-There has to be a balance between the creative and the serious (I mean, look at Pixar’s business model!).
+There has to be a balance between the creative and the serious (look at Pixar’s business model!).
 Who could I trust to help me?
 What if I don’t feel like spending the money to expand?
 What is wrong with me?
-Do all entrepreneurs go through this?
+Do all online entrepreneurs go through this?

-So finally when Christmas died down a bit and I had another moment to breathe, I began to read the book.
+When Christmas died down a bit, and I had another moment to breathe, I began to read through the first pages of the book.

-It’s a how to build a financially successful creative business for creative women, combining the right amount of serious planning with creativity.
+And I love it.
+It’s precisely the advice I was searching for but didn’t know it.
+The book is about building a financially successful creative business for creative women, combining the right amount of serious planning with creativity.

-The chapters in The Heart of the Visionary are:
+The chapters in Heart of the Visionary are:

 1. Invitation.
 Answer the call to explore your dreams.